-- Use chemical agents, weapons or restraining devices and protection equipment in case of fights or other disturbances.
+- Use chemical agents, weapons, or restraining devices and protection equipment in case of fights or other disturbances.

-- Prepare a variety of records and reports related to the care of inmates and security of the facility.
+- Prepare a variety of records and reports related to the care of inmates and the security of the facility.

 - Escort inmates for interviews with attorneys, relatives, and law enforcement agencies.